petermr/tigr2ess/epmcSearches/eupmc_documentation.md

 ---

 *We always give the query in either single-quotes(') or in double-quotes(") because in quotes it takes as a compelet query otherwise eupmc search it for words only*
-**For example if we type holy basil, then it  search for holy and basil for two different words omly not as a query**
+**For example if we type holy basil, then it  search for holy and basil for two different words only not as a query**

 *1.When we type "holy basil" into eupmc search we get the result as shown below :271 results shown here*